 The answer, as argued in this transformative new book, lies in establishing a Constitutional right to housing, large scale investment in a new model of public housing to meet social and affordable housing need, real reform of the private rental sector and regulation of private finance, development and land.

 Overture: human interest stories of the impact of housing crisis

 Movement 1: Brief history of first phase of development of Irish housing system from land

 league in 1880s to high point of public housing provision during early 1980s

 Movement 2: Dedicated critique of Government housing policy from 1987 to 2019

 Movement 3: Detailed outline of alternative housing policies that can address the housing

 Coda: Colour piece of growing protest movement around housing

 About the Author

 Eoin Ó Broin is a TD for Dublin Mid-West and Sinn Féin’s spokesperson on Housing, Planning and Local Government.
-He is author of Matxinada, Basque Nationalism and Radical Basque Youth Movements (LRB 2003) and Sinn Féin and the Political of Left Republicanism (Pluto 2009).
+He is author of Matxinada, Basque Nationalism and Radical Basque Youth Movements (LRB 2003) and Sinn Féin and the Politics of Left Republicanism (Pluto 2009).
 He is a regular contributor to the Sunday Business Post and An Phoblacht.